agustyawan-arif/next-product-to-buy/README.md

 - `src/`
   - `trainer.py`: Script for training the neural network model.
-  - `inference.py`: Script for making predictions using the trained model.
+  - `inference.py`: Module for making predictions using the trained model.
   - `config.conf`: Configuration file for specifying paths, model parameters, and training settings.
+- `wrapper.py`: Script for making predictions using the trained model.

 ## Usage